2015 Rochelle–Fairdale tornado: Impact

-After entering DeKalb County, the large tornado directly impacted the small community of Fairdale.
+After entering DeKalb County, the large tornado crossed over a Canadian Pacific rail line and directly impacted the small community of Fairdale along IL 72.
 Approximately 71 homes sustained some degree of damage, including 13 that were destroyed.
 Several houses on the northwest side of town sustained damage consistent with an upper-end EF3 tornado, with all walls collapsed.
 A few houses that were nailed to the foundation—not bolted—were swept clean.
 Neighbors Geraldine Schultz and Jacklyn Klosa were both killed in their homes, and an additional 11 people were injured throughout the town, including Geraldine's husband, Clarence.
 Continuing northeast across Wheeler Road, one residence had a large portion of its roof ripped off, a second residence had its exterior walls collapsed, and a two-story 80-year-old well-constructed barn was destroyed.
 A large garage was destroyed and had its debris deposited well downstream, and significant denuding and debarking of trees was evident.
-Near the intersection of Irene Road and McNeal Road, a well-built seven-year-old house lost its second story and many exterior walls.
-A two-story well-built barn with cinder block attachment was totally destroyed, and a nearby two-story rebar-reinforced cinder block silo was ripped apart.
+Near the intersection of Irene Road and McNeal Road near Irene, a well-built seven-year-old house lost its second story and many exterior walls.
+A two-story, well-built barn with cinder block attachment was totally destroyed, and a nearby two-story, rebar-reinforced cinder block silo was ripped apart.
 Large farm equipment was tossed 0.25–0.5 mi, and convergent scouring of road pavement was noted in this area.
 After passing over rural terrain, the tornado finally dissipated at 7:20 p.m.
 CDT (00:20 UTC) over Cherry Valley Road, ending its 30.14 mi and 41-minute path of destruction.

 Clem Schultz video

-The disaster was captured on phone camera by Clarence "Clem" Schultz (85), who recorded the tornado from his home.
+The disaster was captured on a phone camera by Clarence "Clem" Schultz (85), who recorded the tornado from his home.
 Mr. Schultz survived with a compressed broken vertebra, but his wife, Geraldine "Geri" Schultz (67), and their neighbor, Jacklyn Klosa (69), were killed.
 The Schultzes' dog, Missy, and Clem's phone with the footage were found unharmed after the disaster.
-The footage which captured the tornado's approach and destruction of several houses (including the homes of Klosa and the Schultzes) was recovered and was released online and in news broadcasts as a cautionary example.
+The footage, which captured the tornado's approach and destruction of several houses (including the homes of Klosa and the Schultzes), was recovered and released online and in news broadcasts as a cautionary example.